A Glance at the Different Types of Farm Soil

 - Silt has smaller particles than sand and retains more water, which is ideal for wheat and corn.
 Its soft, smooth texture also makes it easy to work with, but it’s prone to erosion.

 - Clay consists of fine, tightly packed particles that allow it to store water and nutrients exceptionally well.
 However, heavy clay holds too much water, leading to poor drainage.
-Crops like rice thrive in clay.
+Crops like rice can thrive in clay-heavy soils when properly managed in flooded systems, such as paddy fields.

 - Loam is a balanced mix of sand, silt, and clay.
 It combines good drainage with excellent nutrient retention and works for a wide variety of crops, including vegetables, fruits, and grains.